 Fixed price – it relies on an estimate pricing of the project based on the data presented by the client.
 If the scope of the project and the product’s features are clearly determined, the risk of implementing changes is small, and the functional specification is prepared, this pricing model is effective.
 It is a declaration the provider will finish the product within a determined schedule.
 So, they need to plan the resources well.

 Time & material – it relies on settling the account for the number of hours spent on the project.
 It is a very good method if the client doesn’t have a detailed functional specification, but only a vision for the product and there is a high probability of changing the scope of the project in the process.
 The flexibility of this method enables you to eliminate functions and widen them in any way.

 Taking both approaches’ pros and cons into account, you need to think which way of settling the project will fit your needs.

 The best way to get the same level of understanding with a subcontractor is to prepare the functional specification before the pricing, either on your own, on through a workshop together.
 This way, you eliminate the potential risk of underestimating the resources if working in the fixed price model.

 What information is included in the functional specification

-Let’s think what a specification is and what information it should include.
-It is a document which helps you determine: what is the scope of the project, how the end product should look and function, and what technologies will be used.
+Let’s think what requirements specification is and what information it should include.
+The functional requirements specification is a document which helps you determine: what is the scope of the project, how the end product should look and function, and what technologies will be used.
 In simplest terms, it explains how the app is supposed to work and what actions the user will be able to do with it.